HarlenPostill/OneKey/README.md

 ## Features

-- Auto-completion for dictionary keys
+- Auto-completion intelliSense for dictionary keys
 - Go to definition support
-- Hover information
+- OnHover Key information
 - Edit dictionary values directly from your code
 - Create new dictionary keys inline

 ## Requirements

-- A dictionary.json file in your workspace
+- A dictionary.json file in your workspace (you can swap out this directory at any time)
 - TypeScript/JavaScript/React files using the dictionary

 ## Usage